-- collect and store your email address as part of your Engage Victoria account.
+- collected and stored your email address as part of your Engage Victoria account.
 If requested, password reset instructions are sent to this email address.

-- access your first and last name to pre-populate the screen name field in the Engage Victoria registration form.
-This can be changed prior to creating your account or at any time by accessing your profile.
+- accessed your first and last name to pre-populate the screen name field in the Engage Victoria registration form.

 Participating in a consultation